arempe93/bunny-mock/README.md

 ## Usage

 BunnyMock can be injected into your RabbitMQ application in place of Bunny for testing.
-Consider the following example of an RabibtMQ helper module, in Rails
+Consider the following [example of an RabibtMQ helper module](https://github.com/arempe93/amqp-example/blob/master/lib/amqp/factory.rb) that uses Bunny

 ```ruby
 require 'bunny'